 Make sure you've set up the Find My Device tool from Google Play Protect.
 It's not only a great way to track a lost or stolen phone as long as it's turned on; it has a remote wipe feature, too.
 Even if you can't use the phone because the screen is broken you can erase all the data on it with Find My Device.
 And setting it up is dead simple.

 Use another device and change your Google password.
 Even if you didn't set up Find My Device and have a good screen lock set, if someone gets your old broken phone and is able to fix the display they won't be able to get into your Google Account.
 This won't clear all of your user data!
 Apps that are installed might still work and someone who is able to open them will have access to the data from that app.
 Google's apps, as well as many others, require you to be signed in to your Google account.
 Data from those apps will be unavailable, but others might not work the same way.

 Still, changing your Google password is that extra step to make sure any damage is minimal.

 these are simple things you can do right now in case you ever break your screen.
 But if you don't do them and break your phone or have a phone already broken and haven't set up a way to wipe it or a secure screen lock, here are some tips.

 Sometimes, you might need to get a little crazy and use tools.

-You basically have two options: change your Google password and hope that nobody ever gets it up and running again, or physically destroy the innards.
+You basically have two options: change your Google password and hope that nobody ever gets it up and running again, or physically destroy the phone's storage.

-Yeah, that's a lot of hassle (fun hassle, but whatever) but it's also a 100% way to make sure nobody outside of the FBI is going to be able to retrieve that data.
+Yeah, that's a lot of hassle (fun hassle, but whatever) but it's also a 100% way to make sure nobody is going to be able to retrieve that data.
 Putting the password on the lock screen was easier.